Circle CI

 grep: type: string default: ""

-- The job should include a step where the test runner is executed with —grep option and TESTOMATIO environment variables passed in.
-For instance:
+- The Job should include a step where the test runner is executed with

 - run: name: Run tests command: npx codeceptjs run --grep "<< pipeline.parameters.grep >>" environment: TESTOMATIO: << pipeline.parameters.testomatio >> TESTOMATIO_RUN: << pipeline.parameters.run >> TESTOMATIO_URL: << pipeline.parameters.testomatio_url >>